yyutong/tp/docs/team/yyutong.md

 * **Contributions beyond the project team**:
    * Evidence of helping others:
        * Report the bugs I found during PE-dry run
+       * Discuss related questions with peers in the forum
+       * Solve issues reported along the project development and PE-dry run